brandmaker/devportal-website/src/content/guides/mbi.md

 ### Validation of the Request in the Consumer

-Since this is asynchronous batch processing, it must be ensured that the request arriving at the Consumer was also sent by the BrandMaker instance and contains unaltered and correct data.
+Since this is asynchronous batch processing, it must be ensured that the request arriving at the Consumer was also sent by the Uptempo instance and contains unaltered and correct data.

 For this reason, a signature is sent in the request header, which can be used to validate the authenticity of the request in the Consumer.
 The request is a signed HTTP message according to <https://tools.ietf.org/id/draft-cavage-http-signatures-07.html>

 The signature includes the entire request body, ensuring the integrity of the request as a whole.
 The validation of the message is then carried out in accordance with the standard described in the above RFC link and is not described further here.

-To validate the signature, the public key of the BrandMaker system is required, which can be retrieved via the URL https://<brandmaker system>/rest/so/keys/public or .../public-for-file.
+To validate the signature, the public key of the Uptempo system is required, which can be retrieved via the URL https://<Uptemposystem>/rest/so/keys/public or .../public-for-file.

 ---

 **Recommendation for practice**

 We advise you to query this key once and store it statically in the application (Consumer).
-The key is generated once by BrandMaker and does not change for existing systems.
+The key is generated once by Uptempo and does not change for existing systems.
 We strongly advise against picking up the key in the consumer dynamically via the systemBaseUri.
 This would allow an attacker to provide both public and private keys with a forged signature and submit spoofed requests this way!

 ---